Unlike people, dogs cannot cool down by sweating.

 In fact, the only few sweat glands that they have are on the pads of their feet.
-Therefore, they do not tolerate high temperatures as well as we do.
+You can say that dogs don’t have a very efficient cooling system.
+As such, they do not tolerate high temperatures as well as we do.

 Causes of Dog Heat Stroke

-- Exercising strenuously on a hot humid day.
+- Having the dog exercise strenuously on a hot humid day.

-- Being left in a car with windows closed on a hot day.
+- Leaving the dog in a car with windows closed on a hot day.

-- Being confined on concrete or asphalt sufaces.
+- Confining the dog on concrete or asphalt surfaces.

-- Being confined without shade and fresh water on a hot day.
+- Leaving the dog outside without shade and fresh water on a hot day.